Fox-ML-infrastructure/FoxML_Core/LEGAL/DECISION_MATRIX.md

 ## Key Principles

-### ✅ AGPL-3.0 is ONLY for:
+### ✅ Free Use is ONLY for:
 1. **Individual personal research** (not for any business purpose)
-2. **Non-commercial academic research** at degree-granting institutions (where results don't support commercial operations)
+2. **Non-commercial academic research** at qualifying tax-exempt institutions (where results don't support commercial operations)

+See `LICENSE` for the complete definition of free use.

 ### ❌ Commercial License is REQUIRED for:
 1. **Any use within a business, organization, or commercial entity**